MultiplatformKickstarter/website/content/pricing/early-adopter.md

 highlighted: true
 ---

 **Pro template**.
-Be one of the first to acquire the access to the *Pro template* and you will have access forever.
+We are not there yet but be one of the first to acquire the access to the *Pro template* and you will have access forever.

 * Includes all basic features
 * **[Pro features](/features)****